What Happens If You Don’t Replace Missing Teeth? [Video]

 They need minimal ongoing maintenance, last for decades with proper care, and prevent oral and overall health problems.

-Watch this video to see how Dr. Alex McMillan offers dental implants in one day:
+Watch this video to see how Dr. Ruparelia can use dental implants to help you:

 A dental bridge consists of an artificial tooth connected to two crowns on either side.
 The crowns are placed on the teeth adjacent to the missing tooth to fill the hole.